 The second thing to keep in mind is that there are different things available to watch within these broader categories.
 You can watch live TV networks with Sling TV or with Hulu's Hulu + Live TV subscription, but the channel selections are a little bit different.
 And you can watch on-demand content on either service, but Hulu's on-demand selection is larger, and it includes exclusives and original series.

 Let's talk Hulu + Live TV channels vs. Sling TV channels.
-The most important difference to know is that, as of this writing, Sling TV does not offer the four major networks as part of its streaming service.
-That means no local feed of ABC, CBS, Fox, or NBC.
+The most important difference to know is that, as of this writing, Sling TV is missing two of the major networks: ABC and CBS.
 You can, however, get these channels from Hulu + Live TV.
 Major network streams are only available in select markets on Hulu + Live TV, but that's the norm for streaming services like this (it's because of all of the different local versions of ABC, CBS, Fox, and NBC — it's tough for services to guarantee they'll have deals set up with all of those networks across the country).
 Just make sure that your local channels are covered by visiting Hulu's website and looking at the Hulu + Live TV channel selection.

 For the most part, the rest of the live TV channel lineups on Hulu + Live TV and Sling TV are pretty similar.
 Big popular networks like AMC, ESPN, HGTV, TBS, and TNT are generally available with both services.
 You can check out more details by taking a look at our Hulu + Live TV channel list and our Sling TV channel list.